 The cartridge filter F 302 placed on the gas line from F 301, will act as guard in the downstream section against the solid entrainment in case of rupture of the F 301 bags.

-The gas flow rate to the scrubber C 302 and therefore to the compressor K 301 A/S is kept constant by the FRC 2203 which controls the propylene drainage from the C 301 bottom.
+The gas flow rate to the scrubber C 302 and therefore to the compressor K 301 A/S is kept constant by the FIC 2203 which controls the propylene drainage from the C 301 bottom.

-The polymer level in the bag filter is controlled by LRC 2203 acting on the LV discharging to the steamer.
+The polymer level in the bag filter is controlled by LIC 2203 acting on the LV discharging to the steamer.
 In case of high level, the level switch LSH 2204 will cut off the discharge from the flush drum V 301, in case of low level, the LSL 2205 will close the discharge towards the steamer to avoid that large quantities of propylene flow to the steamer.
 The LV 2203 is also automatically closed by TSL 2207, placed on the bottom of the bag filter to warn the presence of liquid propylene: this, in fact, must not reach the steamer where the rapid vapourization would cause the opening of the safety valve.

 b.
 High Pressure Propylene Scrubbing: